 E-cigarettes are battery-powered devices used to heat nicotine-containing liquids into aerosols that are then inhaled.
 The devices come in a variety of shapes and sizes and have been growing in popularity among teens.
-(Stock photo)
+(Photo by Sarah Johnson)

 (New Philadelphia, Ohio) – The Tuscarawas County Anti-Drug Coalition is warning parents and educators about an electronic cigarette that is continuing to grow in popularity among young people.